emalkamaki/Projects/README.md

 # Projects
-US birth data 1880 - 2016 project (DataCamp), and something from dataquest.io
+Various DataCamp projects and something from dataquest.io